graphprotocol/research/specs/graph-protocol-v1/data-modeling/README.md

 This API additionally includes `BigInt` and `BigFloat` number types to represent arbitrarily large integer or floating point numbers, respectively.

-There are also fixed-size number types to represent numbers between 1 and 32 bytes long (the suffix is specified by the number of bits).
+There are also fixed-size number types to represent numbers between 1 and 32 bytes long.
+The suffix is specified by the number of bits.

 Signed integers all share the `Int` prefix: `Int8`, `Int16`, `Int24`, `Int32` (an alias of `Int`) ... `Int240`, `Int248`, and `Int256`.